 Percentage Owner or Renter

 Homeownership rates are high across all reported racial groups.
 Among Asian households, 95 percent own their homes while five percent rent, representing the highest ownership rate among the groups shown.
 White households have an 90 percent homeownership rate with 10 percent renting.
-Households identifying as Multiracialhave similar patterns, with 89percent owning and 11 percent renting.
+Households identifying as Multiracial have similar patterns, with 89percent owning and 11 percent renting.
 Black households have a slightly lower homeownership rate at 87 percent, with 13 percent renting.
 American Indian and Alaska Native, and Native Hawaiian and Pacific Islander headed households have a higher rate of renting than other racial groups, with over half of households renting in the subarea.

 Figure 12 Renter or Owner Rates by Race and Ethnicity in the Subarea